ScopeLift/umbra-protocol/README.md

 ## About

-Umbra is protocol for enabling stealth payments on the Ethereum blockchain.
+Umbra is a protocol for enabling stealth payments on the Ethereum blockchain.
 It enables privacy preserving transactions where **the receiver's identity is only known to the sender and receiver**.

 <div align="center">
 	<img width="400" src="readme/stealth-addrs.png" alt="Umbra Logo">